JanssenProject/jans/docs/README.md

   ```
   4. **_update-group-by-id_**:

-  If we look at the description
+  If we look at the description, We see this op-mode needs `url-suffix` as `id` and `schema` definition for data.

   ```
     Operation ID: update-group-by-id